Yuri010/SubDima/README.md

 The creator is not responsible to any damage to property, files and others.
 The one responsible is the "one" executing this script.

 ### LICENSING
-This repository and any files listed are licensed under the Creative Commons Attribution and ShareAlike License A copy of the license can be found at https://creativecommons.org/licenses/by-sa/4.0/ or in Licence.md
+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ### PRIVACY
 This script does NOT collect ANY data of ANY kind.